BIOGRAPHY

 The next stop in my journey was a Boston based Turkish music study group called Orkestra Marhaba, directed by Fred Stubbs.
 Marhaba provided a wonderful environment for me and for other members to express ourselves in a musical language through classical pieces of Turkish music and lots of improvisations (taksim).

-My journey in music continues with the addition of new projects with the goal of bringing community in and around Boston together around an unfamiliar genre of music.
-I have also started to make my own recordings in my home based studio in Belmont, MA where I live with my wife Ayşe and two boys, Selim and Emre.
+My journey in music continues with the addition of new projects such as Crossroads of Sound and Boston Meshk Ensemble with the goal of bringing community in and around Boston together around an unfamiliar genre of music.
+I have also started to make my own recordings in my home based studio in Belmont, MA where I live with my wife AyÅŸe and two boys, Selim and Emre.